michd/mmpd/README.md

 Initially written for use on Linux distributions using the X windowing system, it is structured with the intent to allow implementing it for other platforms.

-## Current status: not ready for use
+## Current status: tentatively ready for some use

 What's implemented so far: